 9:40 am Break

 10:00 am Facilitated Discussion between key note speaker and 6 other individuals working to eliminate racism/achieve racial equity in the intersectional issues of immigration, housing and economic equity, criminal justice system, education, health and human services disparities, environmental justice and LGBTQI rights.
 Discussion will be facilitated by K.P.
-Hang.
+Hong.

 11:00 am Q & A Session between the audience and the discussion members.